Laurel768/python-api-challenge/README.md

 * Cloudiness (%) vs. Latitude
 * Wind Speed (mph) vs. Latitude

+There is a definite relationshiop between temperature and latitude.
+The weather is warmer closer to the equator (Latitude = 0).
+This is due to the shape of Earth.
+Earth is widest at the equator.
+Even though the Earth rotates on a slightly tilted axis, the widest part of the planet is always closer to the sun than the poles, which are the most narrow.
+Closer to the sun means warmer temperatures, even at night.

+Humidity is the presence of water vapor in the atmosphere.
+When water evaporates, it rises into the air, and the air becomes more humid.
+Hot places tend to be more humid than cool places because water evaporates faster in warm weather.
+I would have expected to see more pronounced results in this graph, but the humidity seems to be all over the place.
+This could be because there just isn't a lot of water vapor in certain areas.

+Clouds are also caused by water vapor, so I would expect to see less clouds where there is less humidity.
+Much like the humidity chart, cloudiness seems to have little correlation to latitude.

+Wind speed is caused by atmospheric pressure, not latitude and this graph illustrates the wide variety of wind speeds over latitudes.

 We ran a linear regression on each relationship, only this time separating them into Northern and Southern Hemispheres: